Anita Desai

-Anita Desai (born Anita Mazumdar; 1937) is an Indian novelist and emerita John E. Burchard Professor of Humanities at the Massachusetts Institute of Technology.
+Anita Desai (born Anita Mazumdar; 1937) is an Indian novelist and the emerita John E. Burchard Professor of Humanities at the Massachusetts Institute of Technology.
 She has been shortlisted for the Booker Prize three times.
 She received the Sahitya Akademi Award in 1978 for her novel Fire on the Mountain, from the Sahitya Akademi, India's National Academy of Literature.
 She won the Guardian Prize for The Village by the Sea (1983).
 Her other works include Cry, the Peacock, Voices in the City (1963), Fire on the Mountain (1977) and an anthology of short stories, Games at Twilight (1978).
 She is on the advisory board of the Lalit Kala Akademi and a Fellow of the Royal Society of Literature, London.
 Since 2020 she has been a Companion of Literature.

 Early life

 Desai was born in 1937 in Mussoorie, India, to a German immigrant mother, Toni Nime, and a Bengali businessman, D. N. Mazumdar.
 Her father met her mother while he was an engineering student in pre-war Berlin.
 They married during a period when it was still unusual for an Indian man to marry a European woman.
 Shortly after their marriage, they moved to New Delhi, where Desai was raised with her two older sisters and brother.

 She grew up speaking Hindi with her neighbours, and German only at home.
 She also spoke Bengali, Urdu and English.
 She first learned to read and write in English at school at the age of seven.
 As a result, English became her "literary language".
 She published her first story at the age of nine.

 She attended Queen Mary's Higher Secondary School in Delhi and received her B.A. in English literature in 1957 from the Miranda House at the University of Delhi.
 The following year she married Ashvin Desai, later the director of a computer software company and author of the book Between Eternities: Ideas on Life and The Cosmos.

 They had four children, including Booker Prize-winning novelist Kiran Desai.
 Her children were taken to Thul (near Alibagh) for weekends, where Desai set her novel The Village by the Sea.
 For that work she won the 1983 Guardian Children's Fiction Prize, a once-in-a-lifetime book award judged by a panel of British children's writers.